Before you read this article....

-The paradiddle is my favourite rudiment.
+The paradiddle is my favorite rudiment.
 The way that the pattern flips back & forth between lead hands gives a lot of character and can be used to great effect in drum grooves, drum fills, drum solos etc….

 Today I’m going to talk about a practice routine that you can use to develop them to a high level.
 In this first part we are going to look at permutating the paradiddle.
 Permutation is a simple and effective way to get more mileage out of your patterns.